marklogic/marklogic-spark-connector/docs/configuration.md

 | spark.marklogic.client.ssl.keystore.type | Java keystore type for 2-way SSL; defaults to "JKS"; since 2.1.0. |
 | spark.marklogic.client.ssl.keystore.algorithm | Java keystore algorithm for 2-way SSL; defaults to "SunX509"; since 2.1.0. |
 | spark.marklogic.client.uri | Shortcut for setting the host, port, username, and password when using `basic` or `digest` authentication.
 See below for more information. |

+If you are using the connector with a MarkLogic server hosted in Progress Data Cloud (PDC), please see the related [Flux documentation](https://marklogic.github.io/flux/common-options.html) on how to configure the values for the MarkLogic host, base path, and cloud API key.

 ### Connecting with a client URI